|Background artwork by Tenement01. Text by Christina Moore.|

 “But John is right, Captain,” spoke up Helena.
 “Had it not been for your quick actions, and the timely response of your Federation and Starfleet, we might not be here.”

 She then turned and reached for Lt.
 Commander Ross, drawing her forward.
 “If not for the advanced science of your society, the moon would have crashed into that planet.
-You saved not just our lives, but billions of others.
+You saved not just our lives, but millions of others.
 You might have been able to evacuate Alpha, but all those innocent people would have died.
 And with more of your knowledge and technology, you’re giving us the chance of having a home right here on our moon, not some other planet that would be strange and foreign to us.
 I have no doubt I can speak for everyone here in expressing our unending gratitude.”

 “Oh, indeed, Dr. Russell!” cried Sandra, who stood nearby with Paul.
 “I have heard that the Federation was at war only too recently, and yet they have given so much to us!”
 She turned to Murphy and his crew.
 “You have done so very much for us, I do not know how we might ever thank you enough, or even begin to repay you for all your kindness to so many strangers!”